Bridgeport Water Quality at a Glance

 Apply for Bill Assistance

-Take advantage of Aquarion’s Low Income Rate Assistance Program (LIRAP) for a 15% bill discount, or apply for flexible payment plans and emergency assistance programs.
-Visit aquarionwater.com for eligibility details and application information.
+Take advantage of Aquarion’s Low Income Rate Assistance Program (LIRAP) for a 15% bill discount, or apply for flexible payment plans and emergency assistance programmes.
+Visit aquarionwater.com for current eligibility details and application information.
+The recent rate decrease under Inframark means more residents may now qualify at lower baseline bills.

 Frequently Asked Questions